 Christine Lynn Norton, PhD, LCSW

-Dr. Norton is a Professor of Social Work at Texas State University.
-Christine has over 25 years experience working with adolescents and families in a variety of practice settings including community and wilderness-based outdoor behavioral healthcare programs, juvenile justice, youth and family counseling, school social work, and youth mentoring and educational empowerment programs.
-Christine is a Research Scientist with the Outdoor Behavioral Healthcare Center and she helped launch Foster Care Alumni Creating Educational Success (FACES) at Texas State.
+Dr. Norton received her PhD in Social Work from Loyola University Chicago.
+She has a Master of Arts in Social Service Administration from the University of Chicago and a Master of Science in Experiential Education from Minnesota State University-Mankato.
+She is a Licensed Clinical Social Worker and a Board Approved Supervisor in the State of Texas.
+She has over 20 years of experience working with youth and young adults in a variety of settings including therapeutic wilderness programs, juvenile justice, schools, mentoring and campus support programs.
+She has taught as adjunct faculty at The University of Denver, Prescott College, and Naropa University.
+Her areas of practice and research interest and expertise are in positive youth development; innovative interventions in child and adolescent mental health; adventure therapy; outdoor behavioral healthcare; experiential education; foster care support in higher education; and international social work.
+Dr. Norton is a Research Scientist with the Outdoor Behavioral Healthcare Center and she helped launch Foster Care Alumni Creating Educational Success (FACES) at Texas State.
 She is the Foster Care Liaison Officer to the Texas Higher Education Coordinating Board, and is the founder of the Foster Care Adventure Therapy Network, an international group of programs and practitioners who utilize adventure therapy with current and former foster care youth and young adults.
-She has over 40 peer-reviewed journal articles, has edited three books, and has authored over ten book chapters.
-She is a leading social work scholar who has presented her research nationally and internationally.
-Christine is active in study abroad and service learning on her campus, and is a Fulbright Scholar, having taught adventure therapy in the Department of Civic Education and Leadership at National Taiwan Normal University from January-June 2017.
-She also served as a delegate for Women4Peace, a U.S. State Department 100K Strong in the Americas grant, working to bring experiential peace-building strategies to rural women and girls in Colombia.
+Dr. Norton has over 25 peer-reviewed journal articles, has edited three books, and has authored over ten book chapters.
+She has secured over $3,162,154 in internal and external research funding as Principal Investigator (PI) and co-investigator, is a leading social work scholar who has presented her research nationally and internationally.
+Dr. Norton is active in study abroad and is also a Fulbright Scholar, teaching adventure therapy in the Department of Civic Education and Leadership at National Taiwan Normal University.

 Barb Petsel is a Licensed Professional Counselor, thanatologist (end of life and grief issues), Registered Nurse and a Certified Facilitator for Brene Brown’s Daring Way.
 Although she retired from her private counseling practice, she continues to facilitate grief groups and speak professionally.
 Her experiences include working as Head Nurse of a neurosurgical ICU, hospice nurse, cardiac nurse, and after going to graduate school she became a Licensed Professional Counselor and served as Program Director of Journey of Hope, a nonprofit grief support center for grieving children, teens and their families.
 Barb has done volunteer work locally and internationally in Africa, Sri Lanka (after the tsunami), Poland, Panama, and Belize.
 She has facilitated groups for anticipatory-grief, cancer support, caregiver support, grief, suicide loss, Brene Brown groups, and personal growth groups.
 She considers companioning others in their life-journeys a privilege and an honor.
 She and her husband, Marvin, have a blended family of five adult sons, daughters-in-law, grandchildren and a Golden Retriever therapy dog named Ruby.
 Achievements include being awarded Fellow in Thanatology by the Association of Death Education and Counseling, earning Certification of Grief and Loss at Colorado State University under Dr. Alan Wolfelt, and facilitation certification under Brene Brown.